ysharma1126/caad_18/README.md

 ## Defense
 2_MSB placed **3rd** in competition.
 Add mild bernoulli noise to the input, pass the 2 MSB of the noisy example to an ensemble of adversarially trained classifiers for prediction, and patch the defense to improve its performance against our submitted non-targeted attack.

 Dropout amplifies the random resizing and padding defense with random dropout, using smoothing to fill in the selected dropped out values.
-This addition improves performance against strong attacks, but also hurts clean accuracy.
+This addition improves performance against strong attacks, but hurts clean accuracy.